parsonlee2006/2022_FPGA/README.md

-# 22_FPGA Final Project Proposal: Vending Machine
+# pl27265_FPGA Final Project Proposal: Smart Vending Machines

 # Overview
 I would like to build a control system that operates vending machine based on FPGA board